mampfes/hacs_waste_collection_schedule/README.md

 Go to `Settings` --> `Entities` and select the calendar entity provided by Waste Collection Schedule.
 Now disable it using the menu items.

 [![entities](https://my.home-assistant.io/badges/entities.svg)](https://my.home-assistant.io/redirect/entities/)

+### 15. I have configured multiple sources, but the sensors show only *UNAVAILABLE*

+You probably missed to add `source_index` to the sensor configuration.

 ## How to add new sources